kapouer/express-dom/README.md

   This defines separate pools (and queues) for allocating instances.
   Used in conjonction with `prioritize` helper (installed by default), it helps avoiding deadlocks when a page needs other pages during its prerending.

+* settings.prepare.disable
+  Disable prepare phase.
+  Can be set per request (by helper), or as default.
+  New in version 5.12.0.

 * settings.load.disable
   Disable load phase.
 Only the prepare phase will run.
   Can be set per request (by a prepare plugin or helper),